 This plant has stiff, tightly packed, arching branches with glossy dark green leaves that change to shades of purple and red in the fall.
 It may be planted to cascade over a rock wall, as a trailing ground cover, or as a short border plant.

 This deciduous evergreen has pink blossoms in the spring, followed by the bright red fruit.
 A member of the rose family, it maxes out at about three feet in height.
-You can read more about it in our full guide (coming soon!).

 Suitable for growing in Zones 4-7, potted plants in several sizes are available from Nature Hills Nursery.